Stringfellow Road Widening

 - modifying the southbound approach to Route 50 to improve traffic flow.

-This section of Stringfellow Road connects two major roads, Route 50 and Route 29, and sees severe congestion in both directions during peak periods.
-This project will increase capacity on this section of road needed due to extensive growth in the corridor and resulting increases in traffic.
+This section of Stringfellow Road connects two major roads, Route 50 and Route 29, and had seen severe congestion in both directions during peak periods.
+This project has increased capacity on this section of road needed due to extensive growth in the corridor and resulting increases in traffic.

 Stringfellow Road carries about 23,000 vehicles per day, and is expected to increase to 33,000 in 2034.